 - 1. Students must have submitted a complete application to the Nursing and Allied Health Department and NFC Office of Admissions. - 2.
 Students must have submitted transcripts from all colleges attended. - 3.
 Students must be in good academic and financial standing with NFC or transfer institution. - 4.
 Students must have an unencumbered Registered Nursing License from the State of Florida or Multistate Nurse Licensure Compact (eNLC). - 5.
-Students meeting the above criteria should submit a personal letter of interest included in the application packet, as well as a professional letter of recommendation from their current employer. - 6.
+Students meeting the above criteria should submit a personal letter of interest, one professional letter of recommendation, and a letter of evidence from their current employer regarding employment as a registered nurse. - 6.
 Preference will be given to NFC graduates when all other qualifications are equal.